 Hence 31 g of potassium nitrate is required.

-(c) Solubility of each salt at 293 K is as follows:
+(c) Listed below is the solubility of each salt at 293 K:

-It is observed that the potassium chloride salt has the highest amount of solubility when compared to any other salt at 293 K.
+It is observed that the ammonium chloride salt has the highest amount of solubility when compared to any other salt at 293 K.

-(d) Effect of change of temperature in the solubility of salts:
+(d) Effect of change of temperature on the solubility of salts:

-It is observed from the given table that the solubility of the salt increases with the increase in temperature.
-This means that when a salt reaches its saturation point at a particular temperature, more salt can be dissolved yet by increasing the temperature of the solution.
+The table clearly depicts that the solubility of the salt is dependent upon the temperature and increases with an increase in temperature.
+With this, we can infer that when a salt arrives at its saturation point at a specific temperature, there is a propensity to dissolve more salt through an increase in the temperature of the solution.

 (a) Saturated solution

 (a) Saturated solution: It is that state in a solution at a specific temperature when a solvent is no more soluble without an increase in the temperature.
 Example: Excess carbon leaves off as bubbles from a carbonated water solution saturated with carbon.

 (b) Pure substance: A substance is said to be pure when it comprises of only one kind of molecules, atoms or compounds without adulteration with any other substance or any divergence in the structural arrangement.
 Example: Sulphur, diamonds